-If you are a beginner just starting out, one of the first questions you have is which are the best oil paint colors to use?
+If you just beginning to paint in oils or acrylics, one of the first questions you have is which are the best oil paint colors to use?
 Here is a brief guide to some of the things to think about if you are just starting out.
-It applies equally well to both acrylic and oil paints.
+The information applies equally well to both acrylic paints and oil paints.

 Which are the best oil paints for beginners?

-As a beginner it can be very difficult to understand the terminology regarding oil paints, and you can easily get confused with the variety of available tube colors.
+As a beginner it can be very difficult to understand the terminology regarding oil paint colors, and you can easily get confused with the variety of available tube colors.
 This guide will help you choose a simple palette of oil paints for beginners, to take away the stress and help you get started on your first painting project.
 We also have suggestions for a smaller palette of colors if you want to see if oil painting is for you.

 What are the important terms to understand when buying oil paints for beginners?

 What are pigments?

-The first term you have to understand when you are purchasing oil paints as a beginner artist, is pigment.
+The first term you have to understand when you are purchasing oil paint colors as a beginner artist, is pigment.
 It is the pigments in the paint that gives the paint its color.
 Traditionally they were usually made from minerals or plants.
 Now many modern chemicals are used.

 Paints can be made from just one pigment, or more often, from two or three different pigments.
 This can make choosing your palette even more confusing.
 Manufacturers usually give you the names of the pigments in their oil paint on their website.
 This is useful when you get more experienced and want to extend your painting palette.
 When choosing oil paints for beginners it is better to select those with a single pigment so that you can better understand how each pigment behaves..